-The project comprises a Fire Training and Administration Building, Apparatus Building, Maintenance Shop, Training Tower, various burn rooms, training props and simulated structures, and associated site improvements.
+The project is comprised of a Fire Training and Administration Building, Apparatus Building, Maintenance Shop, Training Tower, various burn rooms, training props and simulated structures, and associated site improvements.

 Project is in the programming phase and preparation of the CEQA Report.
-Geotechnical services have been procured to conduct site survey.
-A/E Team Led by an Executive Architect RFQ has been drafted and to be advertised in July 2021.
+The geotechnical report and the site survey services have been procured.
+The A/E Team Led by an Executive Architect RFQ was drafted and advertised in August 2021.
+Three (3) proposals were received on September 30th.